Skip to main content

 When your choice of home doesn't have a place

-When the residential care or nursing home you choose doesn't have a place, you can arrange to go into a different home while you wait for a place or arrange for services at your own home.
-If your local Trust is helping with costs, then they can help you with either of these options.
+When the residential care or nursing home you choose doesn't have a place, while you wait for a place you can either:

 Moving to a different area

-You may wish to move to a residential care or nursing home in a different Trust area to the one where you currently live.
+You may wish to move to a residential care or nursing home in a different Trust area to the one where you live.
 This may be because you want to be near to relatives or the place where you grew up.

 If you have been assessed as needing care and your Trust has agreed to pay for you, then it is responsible for your fees, even if you choose a home somewhere else.